 5. Being double-insured

-Find out more about travel insurance in our articles Do I need travel insurance? and Everything you need to know about travel insurance.
+Find out more about how travel insurance works in our articles Do I need travel insurance? and Everything you need to know about travel insurance.

 6. Airport parking

 You may be much better off taking a train or coach to the airport, or being dropped off by a friend or taxi.
-Be aware, however, that many airports now charge a fee for using their designated drop-off zones, which tax drivers will add to their bills.
+Be aware, however, that most airports now charge a fee for using their designated drop-off zones, which taxi drivers will add to their bills.

 7. Currency exchange

 Do your research before travelling and make sure you don’t get caught out by the cost of obtaining or paying in local currency.
-Using a cash machine abroad tends to incur a fee, as does using your credit card in another country – check if your bank is part of a network with any international partners to see if there are machines you can withdraw from at no extra cost, or if you’re paying by credit card, use one with low or no fees for overseas use, such as the Halifax Clarity card.
+Using a cash machine abroad tends to incur a fee, as does using your credit card in another country – check if your bank is part of a network with any international partners to see if there are machines you can withdraw from at no extra cost, or if you’re paying by credit card, use one with low or no fees for overseas use.

 Make sure that when you withdraw cash or pay for goods using a debit or credit card that you always choose the local currency option rather than pounds, as this will cost you less as you won’t pay hefty conversion charges.